ome/omero-documentation/omero/sysadmins/public.rst

 Key-Value pairs can be used to add more detailed information about the study and publication.
-For example, go to `Schleicher_etal_figure1_a <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27936>`_ and expand the 'Key-Value Pairs' section in the right-hand pane to display the content (see the :help:`Managing data guide <introduction/docs/index.html>` for information on using Key-Value pairs).
+For example, go to `Schleicher_etal_figure1_a <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27936>`_ and expand the 'Key-Value Pairs' section in the right-hand pane to display the content (see the :guide:`Managing data guide <introduction/docs/index.html>` for information on using Key-Value pairs).

 Configuring URLs
 ^^^^^^^^^^^^^^^^